-As our projects look to us for help in continuing their important and, for many, essential work in this challenging time, we can only do this if we can find ways to overcome the risks associated with travel in the Covid-reality.
-As a result, we are adapting our programs and protocols to protect all of those involved, and asking for the collaboration of our ground teams, our project leaders and our participants to navigate these new demands.
+As our projects look to us for help in continuing their important and, for many, essential work in this challenging time, we can only do this if we can find ways to overcome the risks associated with travel in the COVID-19 reality.
+As a result, we are adapting our programs and protocols to protect all of those involved, and asking for the collaboration of our local teams on the ground and participants to navigate these new demands.

-As we reopen locations, we are incorporating advice from local governments, local and international professional bodies to ensure the best safety of our participants, our team on the ground, and the local communities.
+As we reopen locations, we are incorporating advice from local governments and local and international professional bodies to ensure the best possible safety for all involved.

-As borders restrictions evolve and countries start to open, we are keeping informed on any changes to entry requirements, which will form the basis of any initial plans for reopening a location.
+As border restrictions evolve and countries start to open, we are staying informed of any changes to entry requirements, which will inform our initial plans for reopening locations.

-As we make the decisions to re-open projects, new standard of sanitation, procedures and social behaviors will be established with the local teams and local projects, and implement for all participants.
-These include;
+As we make the decisions to reopen projects, new standards of sanitation procedures and social behaviors will be established with local teams and implemented for all participants.
+These include:

 Staff Training and Preparedness

 - Training of local staff on sanitization protocols, enhanced hygiene and meal preparation